 - 1.3.5.
 The rigid impactor comprises a horizontal cylinder diameter 50 ± 2 mm and a pendulum support arm diameter 19 ± 1 mm (Figure 4).
 The cylinder has a mass of 1.25 ± 0.02 kg including instrumentation and any part of the support arm within the cylinder.
 The pendulum arm has a mass of 285 ± 5 g.
-The mass of any rotating part of the axle to which the support arm is attached should not be The length between the central horizontal axis of the greater than 100 g. impactor cylinder and the axis of rotation of the whole pendulum shall be The impact cylinder is mounted with its longitudinal axis 1.250 ± 1 mm. horizontal and perpendicular to the direction of impact.
+The mass of any rotating part of the axle to which the support arm is attached should not be greater than 100 g.
+The length between the central horizontal axis of the impactor cylinder and the axis of rotation of the whole pendulum shall be $1,250 \pm 1$ mm.
+The impact cylinder is mounted with its longitudinal axis horizontal and perpendicular to the direction of impact.
 The pendulum shall impact the underside of the foot, at a distance of 185 ± 2 mm from the base of the heel resting on the rigid horizontal platform, so that the longitudinal centre line of the pendulum arm falls within 1° of a vertical line at impact.
 The impactor shall be guided to exclude significant lateral, vertical or rotational movement. - 1.3.6.
 Allow a period of at least 30 minutes between successive tests on the same leg. - 1.3.7.
-The data acquisition system, including transducers, shall conform to the specifications for CFC 600, as described in Annex 8. - 1.4.
+The data acquisition system, including transducers, shall conform to the specifications for CFC 600, as described in appendix 5 of this annex. - 1.4.
 Performance specification - 1.4.1.
-When each ball of the foot is impacted at 6.7 (\pm 0.1) m/s in accordance with paragraph 1.3., the maximum lower tibia bending momentum about the y-axis (M_v) shall be 120 \pm 25 Nm. - 2.
-LOWER FOOT IMPACT TEST WITHOUT SHOE - 2.1.
-The objective of this test is to measure the response of the Hybrid III foot skin and insert to well-defined, hard faced pendulum impacts. - 2.2.
+When each ball of the foot is impacted at 6.7 (\pm 0.1) m/s in accordance with paragraph 1.3., the maximum lower tibia bending momentum about the y-axis (My) shall be 120 \pm 25 Nm.

+2. LOWER FOOT IMPACT TEST WITHOUT SHOE

+- 2.1.
+The objective of this test is to measure the response of the Hybrid III foot skin and insert to well-defined, hard-faced pendulum impacts. - 2.2.
 The complete Hybrid III lower leg assembly, left (86-5001-001) and right (86-5001-002), equipped with the foot and ankle assembly, left (78051-614) and right (78051-615), shall be used, including the knee assembly.

-The load cell simulator (78051-319 Rev A) shall be used to secure the knee assembly (78051-16 Rev B) to the test fixture.
+The load cell simulator (78051-319 Rev A) shall be used to secure the knee assembly (79051-16 Rev B) to the test fixture.

-- 2.3.
-Test procedure - 2.3.1.
+2.3.
+Test procedure

+- 2.3.1.
 Each leg assembly shall be maintained (soaked) for four hours prior to the test at a temperature of 22 ± 3 °C and a relative humidity of 40 ± 30 per cent.
-The soak period shall not include the time required to reach steady state conditions.
+The soak period shall not include the time required to reach steady state conditions. - 2.3.2.
+Clean the impact surface of the skin and also the impactor face with isopropyl alcohol or equivalent prior to the test.
+Dust with talc.
+Check that there is no visible damage to the energy absorbing insert to the heel. - 2.3.3.
+Align the impactor accelerometer with its sensitive axis parallel to the impactor longitudinal centre line.